Cayyus/sige-bot/README.md

-A Multi-purpose NationStates bot, can return nation information, generate information about dispatches, compile a list of NNEs (Nations Not Endorsing) and return information about General Assembly proposals.
+A Multi-purpose NationStates bot, can return nation information, generate information about dispatches, compile a list of NNEs (Nations Not Endorsing) and return information about World Assembly proposals.
 More commands will be added as I work on this.